MelbourneGenomics/cpipe/docs/docker.md

 What the `-v` flag does in that command, is mount your `batches` directory into the container at `/opt/cpipe/batches` as though it were a drive.
-The trick here is that when you're using filepaths inside the container, you'll either have to use relative paths, which will be relative to the cpipe installation directory (e.g. `./batches/MY_BATCH`) will be the path to the `MY_BATCH` batch.
+The trick here is that when you're using filepaths inside the container, you'll either have to use relative paths or absolute paths, Relative paths in the container  will be relative to the cpipe installation directory, so for example, `./batches/MY_BATCH` will be the path to the `MY_BATCH` batch.
 Alternatively you can use absolute paths, for example, the absolute path to `MY_BATCH` would be `/opt/cpipe/batches/MY_BATCH`.
 This will be relevant for the next command.